comp-machine-learning-spring2022/syllabus-spring2022/csc294-syllabus/_build/html/_sources/intro.md

 help us frame out exactly what that means and also what _machine learning_ is.

 :::{note}
-Your are now a machine learning explorer!
+Your are now a machine learning practitioner and explorer!
 :::

 ## Official Course Description